-With the menu item "Images" → "Image list of a folder" you can show, edit and remove EXIF tags of JPEG image files.
+With the menu item "Images" → "Image list of a folder" you can show, edit and remove EXIF tags of JPEG, TIFF and PNG image files.

 In the tab sheet "Folder selection" you select the folder in which the image files are stored.
 The EXIF tags of the

 images are then shown in the data table below.

 When you open the window for the first time, only the most important EXIF tags are shown.
 You can choose more EXIF tags or hide

 EXIF tags by clicking with the right mouse button into the header of the data table.
 Then a context menu with check box items opens where

 you can check and uncheck the EXIF tags using the left mouse button:

 It is also possible to change the display order of the EXIF tags in the data table by pulling the EXIF item in the header with

 With the tab sheet "Input" you can enter a new value for an EXIF tag.
 This value applies to all currently selected images in the data table.

 - The EXIF tag to be edited is selected by clicking with the left mouse button into the data cell, which belongs